SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-faq.md

 To work around this, you need to delete the existing collector registration and register the collector again.
 To do this, you need to do two things:

 1. Remove the collector in Sumo Logic UI.
-   - Log in to your Sumo Logic UI
+   1. Log in to Sumo Logic.
-   - Go to `Manage Data` - `Collection`
+   1. Go to `Manage Data` - `Collection`.
-   - Find your collector
+   1. Find your collector.
-   - Click `Delete` on the right-hand side of the collector
+   1. Click `Delete` on the right-hand side of the collector.
 2. Delete local collector registration file in `~/.sumologic-otel-collector/`.

 After that, the collector will register on next run.